GIPdA/ZetaRF/README.md

 Returns true when data was successfully sent.

+The chip automatically goes back to listening when the transmit is done.

 ### Receive data

 #### Switch to receive mode

-	void startReceiver();
+	void startListening();

-Chip must be in receive mode in order to receive data (listening channel set in begin()).
-You will need to switch back to receive mode after sending a packet if you want to receive any more data.
+Chip must be in listening mode in order to receive data (listening channel set in `begin()`).

 To receive on a different channel, use:

-	void startReceiver(uint8_t channel);
+	void startListening(uint8_t channel);

 #### Check if data is available